fresheneesz/bip-efficient-bitcoin-vaults/bip-constraindestination.md

 ### Motivation

+* Covenants that are more flexible than OP_CTV.
+OP_CD covenant outputs can be used as inputs in any combination and spent to any combination of outputs (vs OP_CTV vaults where each output must be spent in its own separate transaction with no other inputs and only a single list of specific outputs).
+* Wallet vaults.
+* Congestion controlled transactions.
+* Non-interactive payment channels.

 #### Better Wallet Vaults

 * Far more flexible than OP_CTV vaults.
 Outputs can be spent in a transaction with any other outputs.